RISD Museum and RISD WORKS Hours

 RISD WORKS is is closed Mondays, and January 1, July 4, Thanksgiving Day, and December 25.

-The Museum’s 5th floor will be undergoing renovations beginning October 11.
+The Museum’s 5th floor is undergoing renovations.
 Artworks from the European galleries will be relocated throughout the Museum and access may be restricted at times.
 The Ancient Greek and Roman Galleries and first floor of Pendleton House will not be wheelchair accessible.
 Learn more.

 Admission is free every Sunday (10 am–5 pm) and on the third Thursday evening of each month (5–9 pm).